 Narcotic pain control is not necessary with simple patellar dislocations once the patella is reduced.
 A short course of NSAIDs, while not necessary, may be prescribed to increase patient comfort.

 Before discharge, size the patient for crutches and secure the knee with a knee immobilizer or splint.
 However, immobilization recommendations are currently under review.
-Early follow up within the following week is recommended for early and extensive rehabilitation.
+Early follow up with an orthopedic or sports medicine specialist within the following week is recommended for early and extensive rehabilitation.

 No consistent documentation of injury or complications associated with reduction the patella has been identified.
 However, patellar dislocations can occur with or result in the following complications: patellar fracture, hemarthrosis, anterior knee pain, patellar instability, decreased activity, and patellofemoral arthritis.